spatialos/UnrealGDK/docs/content/toolbar.md

 * **Interop Codegen**

     * **Output path for the interop code generation**</br>
     Use this to specify the filepath of ICG-generated typebindings file.
-If you leave this left empty, it defaults to `<GameSourceDir>/<ProjectName>/Generated`.
+If you leave this empty, it defaults to `<GameSourceDir>/<ProjectName>/Generated`.

     * **Output path for the generated schemas**</br>
     Use this to specify the filepath of ICG-generated schema file.
-If you leave this left empty, it defaults to `<ProjectFileLocation>/../spatial/schema/improbable/unreal/generated/`.
+If you leave this empty, it defaults to `<ProjectFileLocation>/../spatial/schema/improbable/unreal/generated/`.

     * **Singleton classes**</br>
     Use this to specify the classes which the [ICG](./interop.md) should generate as singleton classes.